Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Introduction

 \section{Introduction}

-Statistical inference from data usually begins by imposing a form of a dependence structure on the data.
-Various tools of asymptotic inference such as the law of large numbers and the central limit theorem are available under the imposed dependence structure.
+Statistical inference from data usually begins by imposing a form of a dependence structure on the data, by specifying which groups of observations exhibit strong within-group dependence.
+Various tools of asymptotic inference such as the law of large numbers and the central limit theorem are available for many typically imposed dependence structures.
 A standard case is the independence assumption or an assumption on time series dependence.
-However, it is well known that in the case of cross-sectional dependence, a researcher is often less confident about the correctness of the dependence structure used, although the role of the dependence structure is still crucial for inference.
+However, it is well known that in the case of cross-sectional dependence, a researcher is often less confident about the correctness of the dependence structure used, despite its crucial role for inference.

 A popular way to deal with this challenge is to use cluster dependence modeling, where the dependence structure among observations within each cluster is left unspecified, while independence is imposed between observations from different clusters.
-The inference procedures when the number of clusters is large are well known, and can be analyzed using standard techniques of asymptotic inference.
+The inference procedures when there are many clusters are well known and can be analyzed using standard methods of asymptotic inference.
 However, less is known about the case where there are large clusters, and the dependence structure within such a cluster is unknown. \cite{Cameron/Gelbach/Miller:08:ReStat} proposed a wild bootstrap procedure and showed by simulations that their tests perform well even when there are a small number of clusters.
 The robustness of this result was confirmed by \cite{MacKinnon/Webb:17:JAE} even when the sizes of the clusters are highly heterogeneous.
-A recent work by \cite{Canay/Santos/Shaikh:21:ReStat} provided conditions under which the wild bootstrap for cluster-dependent regression models is asymptotically valid when there are only a small number of clusters.
-On the other hand, \cite{Donald/Lang:07:ReStat} and \cite{Ibragimov/Muller:10:JBES} proposed a $t$-test approach based on within-cluster estimators together with a $t$-distribution with the degree of freedom comes from the number of the clusters.
-The latter paper used the result of \cite{Bakirov/Szekely:05:ZNS} and showed that this approach is still valid, even if the variances of the cluster specific estimators are different across the clusters.
+This large cluster issue has also drawn interest in the literature of difference-in-differences when there are only few treated clusters (see \cite{Conley/Taber:11:ReStat}, \cite{Hagemann:19:JOE}, and \cite{MacKinnon/Webb:20:JOE}, and references therein). \cite{Djogbenou/MacKinnon/Nielsen:19:JOE} studied inference on regression models with clustered errors.
+They provided conditions for the cluster sizes so that asymptotic and bootstrap inferences are asymptotically valid.
+They showed that their conditions exclude the presence of a large cluster.